The best Spanish islands

 Exploring the Far de la Mola on the east coast of Formentera

-This is the biggest of all the Canary Islands with 2 international airports, of which the most popular one is in the south.
+Tenerife is the largest of the Canary Islands with 2 international airports, of which the most popular one is in the south.

-Tenerife can be seen as almost divided into two areas, the south and the north.
+Tenerife can be seen as almost divided into two areas, the south and the north, and, right in the middle, Mount Teide, an active volcano with impressive lava fields all around.
+It’s also the highest peak in Spain at almost 4,000m.

-In the south, you will find arguably the best beaches on the island, with white sand in the centre-east coast and blackish in the west.
+In the south, you will find arguably the best beaches on the island, with white sand in the centre-east coastline and black sand beaches in the west.

 The weather tends to be always sunny with some rain, mostly in the late hours of the day, during the winter season.

-In this part of Tenerife, you will find towns that work better for families, others for couples and then the best nightlife of the island in Playa de Las America.
+In this part of Tenerife, you will find towns that work better for families, others for couples and then the best nightlife on the island in Playa de Las America.

-In the north, you will find more of a real “Spanish” charm, where you can have more of a local experience in some characteristic villages and towns.
+In the north, you will find more of a real “Spanish” charm, where you can have more of a local experience in some traditional villages and towns.
+It’s in Santa Cruz de Tenerife where you will find between mid-January and mid-February one of the most characteristic carnivals in the world.

-It tends to be a bit cooler, which may work better for people that suffer the over 30C degrees of the south in summer.
+It tends to be a bit cooler, which may work better for people who suffer the over 30C degrees of the south in summer.

 However, the beaches are not as spectacular and the weather in winter is a bit cold and rainy.